xivdev/EXDSchema/Usage.md

 ## Initial Creation
 To define a schema, you should create a file with the same name as the sheet it is defining.
 The name field must contain the name of the sheet as well.
-If we were to write a schema for `AozActionTransient`, we would do the following:
+If we were to write a schema for `AozActionTransient`, we would write the following in `AozActionTransient.yml`:

 ```yml
 name: AozActionTransient